owentechnologist/roach-battleship/README.md

  ## when battle_v11 is selected, an 11 dimension vector is used to represent the ships.

-## another option is to set the table to use a 21 dimension vector:
+## another option is to set the table to use a 21 dimension vector: (this one is the 'Goldilocks' option)

 ```
 export BATTLESHIP_TABLE=battle_v21